 In many cases, the default input/output device(s) will be the one(s) you want, but it is of course possible to choose a different device.
-Use sounddevice.print_devices() to get a list of supported devices.
-You can use the corresponding device ID to select a desired device by assigning to sounddevice.default.device or by passing it as device argument to sounddevice.play(), sounddevice.Stream() etc.
+Use sounddevice.query_devices() to get a list of supported devices.
+The same list can be obtained from a terminal by typing the command